Videos and audio recordings of Ayman al-Zawahiri: April 14, 2011

 Al-Zawahiri incites Muslims to rise up against both NATO and Muammar Gaddafi's forces in a newly released video apparently taped before the Western intervention in Libya.
-Zawahiri, wearing a white robe, was speaking in a one-hour and nine minute video produced by Al-Qaeda's media arm, as-Sahab, according to the US-based SITE Intelligence Group, which monitors Islamic extremist websites.
-SITE said Zawahiri split his lecture into three distinct parts, addressing in turn the uprisings in Libya, Egypt and Tunisia.
-Zawahiri stated Al-Qaeda's backing for the ousted Tunisian and Egyptian presidents and also accused the Egyptian government of "separation from Islam" and "subservience to the West," the monitoring group said.
-The video was the fifth installment in Egyptian-born Zawahiri's series titled "A Message of Hope and Glad Tidings to Our People in Egypt.
-Zawahiri's latest video concluded with an excerpt of a previously released video message from US-Yemeni cleric and terror suspect Anwar al-Awlaqi, SITE said.
+Al-Zawahiri, wearing a white robe, was speaking in a one-hour and nine minute video produced by al-Qaeda's media arm, as-Sahab, according to the US-based SITE Intelligence Group, which monitors Islamic extremist websites.
+SITE said al-Zawahiri split his lecture into three distinct parts, addressing in turn the uprisings in Libya, Egypt and Tunisia.
+Zawahiri stated al-Qaeda's backing for the ousted Tunisian and Egyptian presidents and also accused the Egyptian government of "separation from Islam" and "subservience to the West," the monitoring group said.
+The video was the fifth installment in Egyptian-born Zawahiri's series titled "A Message of Hope and Glad Tidings to Our People in Egypt".
+The video concluded with an excerpt of a previously released video message from U.S.-Yemeni cleric and terror suspect Anwar al-Awlaqi.

 May 22, 2011

-Ayman al-Zawahiri, Al-Qaeda's long-time number two to Osama bin Laden, has in his latest audio message backed the wave of Arab revolts and called for sharia law in Egypt.
-In a three-part audio message which the jihadist network's media arm Al-Sahab said was recorded before U.S. forces killed bin Laden on May 2, Zawahiri addressed the populations of Libya, Syria and Egypt in turn.
+In an audio message, al-Zawahiri backed the Arab Spring revolts and called for Sharia law in Egypt.
+In a three-part audio message which the jihadist network's media arm Al-Sahab said was recorded before U.S. forces killed bin Laden on May 2, al-Zawahiri addressed the populations of Libya, Syria and Egypt in turn.
 SITE Intelligence, which monitors jihadist Internet forums, said the Egyptian militant warned Libyans the NATO-led aerial bombing campaign against Moamer Kadhafi seeks to replace the strongman with its own tyrannical regime.
 He also called upon the Muslims of North Africa to join the fight against Kadhafi and to obtain weapons, while criticising Egypt's military for not coming to the aid of Egyptian expatriates residing in Libya.
-He also briefly addressed Syrians, calling on them to continue their uprising against President Bashar al-Assad's regime and to ignore the words of support offered by Americans, whom Zawahiri argues have been allied with the regime in the war on terror.
+He also briefly addressed Syrians, calling on them to continue their uprising against President Bashar al-Assad's regime and to ignore the words of support offered by Americans, whom al-Zawahiri argues have been allied with the regime in the war on terror.

 June 8, 2011

-In his first video message since the death of Osama bin Laden, al-Zawahiri warned that bin Laden would continue to "terrify" the U.S. from beyond the grave.
+In his first video message since the death of bin Laden, al-Zawahiri warned that bin Laden would continue to "terrify" the U.S. from beyond the grave.
 Notably however, he did not stake a claim to take over as head of al-Qaeda.
-He also backed the wave of Arab unrest, calling for Sharia Islamic law to be applied in Egypt, but warned Libyans that NATO's bombing campaign aimed to replace Muammar Gaddafi with a Western-backed tyrannical regime.
+He again backed the Arab Spring, calling for Sharia Islamic law to be applied in Egypt, but warned Libyans that NATO's bombing campaign aimed to replace Muammar Gaddafi with a Western-backed tyrannical regime.
 The statement was posted on Jihadist websites.